Josh Brolin angrily leads call for action after Nashville school shooting

-‘Enough!’: Josh Brolin angrily leads call for action after Nashville school shooting
+Josh Brolin angrily leads call for action after Nashville school shooting: ‘Enough!’

 ‘F*** you, America, for not protecting your children,’ actor wrote on Instagram